 Technology is on an upward trajectory.
 Developers are pushing the boundaries of its capabilities as it becomes more resourceful.
 Every industry has felt technology’s impact one way or another.
 The sales sector is no different.

 Today’s sales rep still needs charm and persuasion to be a top-level seller.
-But they should also be well equipped with the latest tech.
+But they should also be well equipped with the latest sales tools.
 Those who are ahead of the curve hold a stronger hand when it comes to being a successful salesperson—from the lead management software to video calling programs,

 With so many integrations and applications it can be hard to know where to start.
 Which is why we decided to share the different sales software your company needs to give reps the best shot at turning leads into customers.